Generalizations of planar contact manifolds to higher dimensions: Iterated planar contact manifolds in dimension 5

-\begin{proof} We begin with Item~(2).
-The work of Barth, Geiges, and Zehmisch \cite{BarthGeigesZehmisch19} shows that there is a unique symplectically aspherical subcritically Stein fillable contact structure on $S^1\times S^4$.
-It is filled by the Stein manifold $S^1\times D^5$ obtained by attaching a Stein $1$--handle to the standard symplectic $B^6$.
+\begin{proof}[Proof of Theorem~\ref{IPsubcrit1}] We begin with Item~(1).
+We are considering the contact structure on $S^1\times S^4$ filled by he Stein manifold $S^1\times D^5$ obtained by attaching a Stein $1$--handle to the standard symplectic $B^6$.
 This induces an open book supporting the contact structure with pages $S^1\times D^3$, which admits a Lefschetz fibration with fiber $S^1\times D^1$.
 Thus the open book, and hence the aforementioned contact structure on $S^1\times S^4$ is iterated planar.

-For Item~(1) we recall that subcritical Stein fillings of such manifolds have been classified by Ding, Geiges, and Zhang \cite{DIngGeigesZhang18} as follows.
+For Item~(2) we recall that subcritical Stein fillings of such manifolds have been classified by Ding, Geiges, and Zhang \cite{DingGeigesZhang18} as follows.
 We first define $L_n$ to be the lens space $L(n,1)$ with an open $3$--ball removed.
 Suppose that $(M^5,\xi)$ is subcritically Stein fillable contact $5$--manifold whose fundamental group is $\Z/n\Z$.
 Let $r$ be the rank of $H_2(M; \Z)$.
 If $n$ is odd then $M$ is diffeomorphic to